Phonostalgia presents...

 When Yankee Doodle Learns to Parlez Vous Francais

-(words by Will Hart; music by Ed Nelson)
+(w: Will Hart; m: Ed Nelson)

 New York, NY: Wednesday, December 5, 1917